 - Development of obesity and muscle weakness

 - Hard plaques of diseased skin called calcinosis cutis.
-These plaques represent deposited calcium in the skin.
+These plaques are calcium being deposited in the skin.

-- Development of iatrogenic (medically induced) Cushing’s synsdrome
+- Development of the symptoms of Cushing’s syndrome.

-All of the above listed effects can be seen and can be considered symptoms of this syndrome.
+All of the above listed effects can be seen and be considered symptoms of this syndrome.

-When long-term therapy is needed, monitoring tests become important; requesting refill after refill without regard for the potency of these medications pets your pet at considerable medical risk.
-Periodic urine cultures, checkups and even blood testing is part of responsible on-going corticosteroid use.
-For details on what tests are best for your pet, consult your veterinarian.
+When long-term therapy is needed, monitoring tests become especially important; requesting refill after refill without regard for the potency of these medications is not appropriate.
+Periodic urine cultures, check-ups and even blood testing is part of responsible on-going corticosteroid use.
+Your veterinarian will suggest appropriate tests.

 When a long-term dose of steroids is needed, it is often prudent to look for an alternative medication that will result in similar effects.
 There are new medications for allergies and itch that can often be used in place of steroids and yield fast results.
 For alternative immunomodulating drugs, consult your veterinarian.